jlbradley1844/jlbradley1844.github.io/_drafts/ok-the-real-problem-with-men.md

 and wind power is; or perhaps I'd like to hear from dude who says that wierdo in HR who insists on being called a "they" is heralding "the end of civilization" (such people used to instead say "the end of democracy," but lately they have become very disinterested in democracy).

-Given this fact, it's quite easy to ignore serious problems, when the only people interested in discussing these problems are those with an axe to grind against womankind and nebulous "leftists."
-Of certain political extremists, one is reminded of Eisenhower's remark: "Their numbers are negligible, and they are stupid."
-One is automatically tempted to believe the opposite of whatever they claim.
+Given this fact, it's quite easy to ignore serious problems, when the only people that seem concerned are those with an axe to grind against womankind and nebulous "leftists."

 As far as why the problems of men are ignored, I believe I stumbled across one reason inadvertantly.